Hi there. I’m Anabella.

 Like many around me, I was fueled by the hustle.
 I took on several part-time jobs, filling in my evenings and weekends in the service industry aside from being a full-time student.
 I also partied hard, and I justified it as “balance”.
 Student loans helped me to pursue my dream of having quality education.

-But studying Psychology didn’t mean I would figure out how to stay balanced.
-I struggled with anxiety, severe depression, and body image issues.
+But studying Psychology didn’t mean I would figure out how to stay centered during and after college.
 The education system failed to address the burnout that is common in the helping professions.
 I needed to find out how to stay grounded.

 My personal healing journey became a big part of my approach to caring for others.